10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Cost: Free

 The political heart of Bolivia — the Presidential Palace (Palacio Quemado), the Cathedral, and Congress all face this one square.
 Pigeons swarm aggressively.
-Shoe-shiners wear balaclavas, which Marcos, my walking tour guide, explained is because the profession carries a social stigma and the masks provide anonymity.
+Shoe-shiners wear balaclavas, a detail local guides explain plainly: the profession carries a social stigma, and the masks provide anonymity.

-That detail alone captures something about La Paz that I love — even the mundane is surprising here.
-The surrounding colonial streets are worth an hour of wandering.
+That kind of detail captures something worth loving about La Paz — even the mundane turns surprising here.
+The surrounding colonial streets reward an hour of wandering.

 8. Take a Free Walking Tour